-Ford joined FEMA in 1992.
-He began as a Natural Hazards Program Specialist in the Mitigation Division.
+Mr. Ford joined FEMA in 1992.
+Prior to joining FEMA, Mr. Ford taught High School Mathematics in a vocational school for eleven years.
+He began his FEMA career as a Natural Hazards Program Specialist in the Mitigation Division.
 He later coordinated the Project Impact Program and its successor the Pre-Disaster Mitigation Program.
-He also served as the National Flood Insurance Program Regional Insurance Liaison and the Floodplain Management Coordinator for the Commonwealth of Massachusetts and the State of Connecticut.
-As the Insurance Liaison, he has met with the State Insurance Commissioners, Banking Commissioners and the Federal Lending Instrumentalities to discuss the National Flood Insurance Program Reform Act of 1994.
+Mr. Ford also served as the National Flood Insurance Program Regional Insurance Liaison and the Floodplain Management Coordinator for the Commonwealth of Massachusetts and the State of Connecticut.
+As the Insurance Liaison, he met with the State Insurance Commissioners, Banking Commissioners and the Federal Lending Instrumentalities to discuss the National Flood Insurance Program Reform Act of 1994.

-In 2006, Ford became the Regional Emergency Analyst working directly for the Regional Administrator until taking his current position.
-He also recently served as the Acting Deputy Regional Administrator in FEMA, Region II in New York concurrently with his position in Region I.
+In 2006, Mr. Ford became the Regional Emergency Analyst, working on special projects and Regional reporting requirements; he worked directly for the Regional Administrator until taking his current position.
+He also served as the FEMA Region II Acting Deputy Regional Administrator, in New York City, concurrently with his position in Region I.

-Ford has also served on many disaster assignments in his tenure at FEMA, including Hurricane Andrew, the 1993 Midwest Floods and numerous events in New England.
+Mr. Ford has also deployed on many disaster assignments in his tenure at FEMA, including Hurricane Andrew, the 1993 Midwest Floods and numerous events in New England.

-He holds a Bachelors of Science Degree in Psychology from Worcester State College, Worcester, Mass., and a Masters Degree in Business Administration from Anna Maria College, Paxton, Mass.
-He is also a Certified Floodplain Manager.
+He holds a Bachelor of Science Degree in Psychology from Worcester State College and a Masters Degree in Business Administration from Anna Maria College.

 Mr. Ford served as the Acting Regional Administrator in Region I from January 2009 until July 2010 and again from September 2012 to June 2019.
 Mr. Ford was recently selected as a Department of Homeland Security, Senior Executive Service (SES) employee in the Federal Emergency Management Agency for Region I.